 Instructions

-- In a large mixing bowl, whisk together the warm water and sourdough starter until mostly dissolved.
-Add the bread flour and salt, then mix until no dry flour remains and a shaggy dough forms.
-Cover and let it rest for 20 minutes.1 ยฝ cups (360 grams) warm water, ยฝ cup (100 grams) active sourdough starter, 4 cups + 3 tablespoons (500 grams) bread flour, 3 ยฝ teaspoons (10 grams) Diamond Crystal Kosher Salt
+- In a large bowl, whisk together the warm water, active starter, maple syrup, and maple extract (if using).
+Add the soaked oats and whisk again to break them up.
+Add the bread flour and salt, then mix with your hands until all flour is hydrated and a rough, shaggy dough forms.
+Cover and let rest 20 minutes.1 ยผ cups (300 grams) warm water, ยฝ cup (100 grams) active sourdough starter, ยผ cup (85 grams) maple syrup, 1 teaspoon maple syrup extract, 4 cups (480 grams) bread flour, 4 teaspoons (11 grams) Diamond Crystal Kosher Salt

-- Cover the bowl and let the dough rise at room temperature until itโs nearly doubled in size, jiggly, and bubbly.
-This can take 4โ12 hours or longer depending on room temperature and starter strength.
-Optional: use a clear, straight-sided container to help track the rise.
+- Cover the bowl and let the dough rise until puffy, bubbly, and roughly doubled in sizeโthis can take 4โ12 hours (or longer) depending on temperature and starter activity.
+Tip: A straight-sided container makes it easier to track the rise.

-- The next day, place a lidded Dutch oven inside the oven and preheat to 450ยฐF.
-Let the Dutch oven heat for 30-60 minutes once the oven reaches temperature.
+- The next day, place a lidded Dutch oven inside your oven and preheat to 450ยฐF.
+Once preheated, let it continue heating for another 30โ60 minutes.

-- Turn the dough out onto a bread sling or parchment paper.
-Score the top of the dough as desired with a lame or sharp knife.
-Carefully place 2 ice cubes in the Dutch oven for steam.
-Then, quickly transfer the dough into the hot Dutch oven using the sling or parchment paper.
-Cover with the lid to trap the steam inside.2 ice cubes
+- Turn the dough out onto a sheet of parchment or a bread sling so itโs seam-side down.
+Score the top with a lame or sharp knife.
+Carefully place 2 ice cubes inside the Dutch oven for extra steam.
+Lower the dough into the pot, cover, and bake for 40 minutes.
+Remove the lid and bake for another 5โ10 minutes until the crust reaches your desired color.2 ice cubes

-- Remove the bread from the Dutch oven and let it cool on a wire rack for at least 2-4 hours before slicing and serving.
+- Transfer the bread to a wire rack and cool for at least 2โ4 hours before slicing.

 Notes

-- Storage: Store bread at room temperature for up to 3 days or slice and freeze for up to 3 months.
+- Storage:ย Store in an airtight container or bread box at room temperature for up to 3 days or freeze sliced bread for up to 3 months.